-The Teachers' Standards 2012 state that teachers (which includes Executive Headteachers/Head of Schools) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.
-Our Executive Headteachers/Head of Schools work in accordance with all statutory requirements for safeguarding and are responsible for ensuring that safeguarding policies and procedures adopted by the Governing Body are followed by all staff.
+The Teachers' Standards 2012 state that teachers (which includes Executive Headteacher and Head of Schools) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.
+Our Executive Headteacher and Head of Schools work in accordance with all statutory requirements for safeguarding and is responsible for ensuring that safeguarding policies and procedures adopted by the Governing Body are followed by all staff.